Some basic thing, include the definition of metric entropy is introduced in my early blog.

 Where $latex dimE_i(x)$ is the multiplicity of $latex \lambda_i(x)$ and $latex a^{+}=max(a,0)$.

-Pesin show the inequality is in fact an equality if $latex f\in C^2$ and $latex m$ is equivalent to the Riemannian measure on $latex M$.
-So this is also sometime known as Pesin’s formula.
+Pesin shows the inequality is in fact an equality if $latex f\in C^2$ and $latex m$ is equivalent to the Riemannian measure on $latex M$.
+So this is also sometimes known as Pesin’s formula.

 F.Ledrappier and L.S.Young generate the result of Pesin.